(Image credit: Sharalee Chwaliszewski)

 Editing Services

-It can sometimes be difficult to determine what kind of editorial assistance your project needs, partly because terms like “copy editing” are often used very broadly outside the editing profession.
-Within that profession, however, editing work is divided into different types or levels, each of which has a precise definition.
+Determining what kind of assistance you need with a writing project can sometimes be difficult, partly because terms like “copy editing” are often used very broadly outside the editing profession.
+Within that profession, though, editing work is divided into different types or levels, each of which has a specific meaning.

-I offer two different forms of editorial assistance:
+I offer two different forms of editorial support:

 Copy editing is done to ensure the technical correctness, factual accuracy, and consistency of written material.
 It’s distinct from proofreading, which is the examination of material after it’s been edited and formatted to correct typos or other minor errors in the text.